Hieromon/AutoConnect/mkdocs/acintro.md

 ## How it works

 Custom Web pages are dynamically created by AutoConnect.
-The Classes and APIs necessary for dynamic creation are provided. **AutoConnectAux** is an object dependent on AutoConnect, which provides an easy way to incorporate custom Web pages like the one on the right figure into AutoConnect.
+The Classes and APIs necessary for dynamic creation are provided. [**AutoConnectAux**](apiaux.md#autoconnectaux) is an object dependent on AutoConnect, which provides an easy way to incorporate custom Web pages like the one on the right figure into AutoConnect.
 The elements that make up a custom web page are provided as an [**AutoConnectElement**](acelements.md) class.
 Furthermore, an input box, a check box, a submit button, etc. are implemented by classes derived from AutoConnectElement.
 <p align="center"><img align="center" width="560px" src="../images/ac_objects.svg"></p>
 AutoConnectAux is a container for AutoConnectElements.
 To make a custom Web page, create elements that make up the page and put it in the AutoConnectAux object.
-Joining that AutoConnectAux object to AutoConnect will integrate the custom Web page into the AutoConnect menu.
+Joining its AutoConnectAux object to AutoConnect will integrate the custom Web page into the AutoConnect menu.

 <img src="../images/ac_declaration.svg">

 The above figure shows a code sequence that declares AutoConnectElements and put in the AutoConnectAux container and integrates those into AutoConnect.
-Declare two text elements named &#39;*header*&#39;, &#39;*caption*&#39; and add those to the AutoConnectAux object *aux*.
-Bind it to an AutoConnect object called the &#39;*portal*&#39;.
-It's basic procedure for configuring the custom Web page.
+It declares two text elements named &#39;*header*&#39;and &#39;*caption*&#39;, adds them to the AutoConnectAux object &#39;*aux*&#39;, binds to an AutoConnect object named &#39;*portal*&#39;.
+It's the basic procedure for configuring the custom Web page.
 Also, further explanation of AutoConnectElements is the [documentation](acelements.md).

 ## Custom Web pages in AutoConnect menu